dfsp-spirit/webmidicapture/README.md

 # webmidiplayground
 Messing with MIDI in the browser via the Web MIDI Api.
-A proof-of-concept.
+A proof-of-concept that demonstrates how to capture MIDI events, like key presses on an e-piano or a MIDI controller attached to the computer, in the browser and react to them.

 ## MIDI event capturing test